 The major provides students with a comprehensive understanding of the media and prepares them for careers in the field by enabling them to develop print, electronic media, visual media, social media, photojournalism, and public relations skills in an applied setting.
 The curriculum emphasizes the professional concepts and practices of press objectivity, fairness, accuracy, and freedom of the press, and public relations strategies as well as the development of analytical writing, research, production, and presentation skills.

 The curriculum covers the skill areas of journalistic writing, editing, electronic journalism, news production and public relations writing.
-It includes at least 40 credit hours of study within Journalism.
 A grade C or higher must be earned in each Journalism course or Journalism course substitution counted toward the major.

 Integrative Studies Requirements